Our heavenly father

 Lord, will you endow each one of us and those who claim your name in this country with grace and open handed generosity, particularly to those with whom we differ – since you have extended unfathomable love to us, even though we are utterly undeserving.

-We ask thatprayer for our country your people will be drawn to pray with expectation in the days ahead, that hopelessness will be transformed into hopefulness and that we will see a breakthrough, first in our own attitudes and then more widely in the community; and that we will rejoice together as we see justice flowing like rivers and righteousness as an ever rolling stream.
+We ask that your people will be drawn to pray with expectation in the days ahead, that hopelessness will be transformed into hopefulness and that we will see a breakthrough, first in our own attitudes and then more widely in the community; and that we will rejoice together as we see justice flowing like rivers and righteousness as an ever rolling stream.

 In Christ’s name we pray.